skramm/gift-for-html/README.md

 }
 ```

-Related: although the gift specification does not require this, it is mandatory that the answer blocs are identified by a `{` and `}` that are the single characters of the line.
+Related: although the Gift specification does not require this, it is mandatory that the answer blocs identifiers (`{` and `}`) are the single characters of the line.

 ## Testing

 A sample question is included.
 To make sure to understand what it does, enter:
 ```
-$ ./gift-for-html.sh sample1.src
+$ gift-for-html.sh sample1.src
 ```
 and checkout the produced file `sample1.gift`.